 Nanjing Yangtze River Bridge

-Nanjing Yangtze River Bridge has been blocked for renovation since October 28 2016 and it's expected to reopen around February 2019 after 27 months.
+Nanjing Yangtze River Bridge has been blocked for renovation since October 28, 2016 and it's expected to reopen at the end of 2018.

-The Yangtze River Bridge, which was constructed between 1960 and 1968, is the third bridge built to span the Yangtze River after the Wuhan Yangtze River Bridge and the Baishatuo Yangtze River Bridge (in Chongqing City).
+The Nanjing Yangtze River Bridge, which was constructed between 1960 and 1968, is the third bridge built to span the Yangtze River after the Wuhan Yangtze River Bridge and the Baishatuo Yangtze River Bridge in Chongqing City.
 As the longest bridge with the dual functions of highway and railway listed in the Guinness Book of World Records, it is the first bridge in China solely designed and constructed by Chinese.

 Nanjing Bus / Metro Search

 From East Beijing Road, walk to East Beijing Road Jiuhuashan bus stop to take bus no. 67 and get off at Siping Road.
 After that, the bridge is only 400ys away.